How I work

 1. A warm introduction.
 I don't cold-call.
 Someone you trust — a peer, a partner, a past client — mentions that I might be useful for something specific you're working on.
 You email me.
 We pick a time.

 2. A 20-minute listening call.
 You describe one real thing you'd like to get done faster.
 No slides from me, no forms from you.
 If it's a fit, we book a working session.
-If it isn't, I'll tell you and usually point you somewhere better.
+If it isn't, I'll tell you and usually point you somewhere better.¹ Median first call: 22 min.
+Range 12-45.

 3. A working session on your real task.
 This is the part that makes the difference.
 Not a demo, not a hypothetical, not a canned use case.
 We share a screen over Google Meet and work on the actual thing.
-By the end of the session there is usually something tangible in your hands — a cleaned-up dataset, a working prototype, a scripted first pass at a stuck problem.
+By the end of the session there is usually something tangible in your hands — a cleaned-up dataset, a working prototype, a scripted first pass at a stuck problem.² Median working session: 52 min.
+Range 30-90.

 4. Follow-on sessions.
-Most engagements continue in short blocks: 2–3 hours at a time, each one producing a concrete output.
+Most engagements continue as a series of focused sessions, each one producing a concrete output.
 Some wrap up after a session or two.
 A few turn into longer collaborations.

 The library of protocols

 Most of the work you'd hire me for is a variation of something I've already done for my own businesses or for a previous client.
-I've built a private library of repeatable protocols — short documents describing how I handle a kind of job, what I charge for it, what the failure modes are, what the output looks like.
+I've built a private library of repeatable protocols — short documents describing how I handle a kind of job, what I charge for it, what the failure modes are, what the output looks like.³ 78 articles, 9 categories.
+Six AI agents reading from it, one inbox.

 Know-how taxonomy wheel — 9 categories spanning AI, bizops, infra, research, km, brand, tone, Quebec French, and Law 25